antixenoinitiative/axiwiki/Spire-Operations.md

 > Please see our [thargoids](/en/thargoids) page for a more in-depth explanation thargoid craft types.

+## "inbound" and "outbound" orthrus - what's the difference?

+Orthrus are called “inbound” and “outbound” because they either spawn in and head into, or spawn from inside of, the main Spire.
+Although all Orthrus use the same defensive status effects, the way in which they use them, and the timing, changes.
+This is important because in large groups, high gravity environments, or mid-fight with a cyclops, an unexpected shutdown or anti-guardian field can have an adverse effect on many CMDRs at the same time.

+-  **Inbound** - These spawn in via a frame shift wake, which looks like a black cloud.
+They are not ordinarily hostile on sensors if you are more than 2km away, although can be if you are closer when they spawn.
+They will patrol around the area a little while before eventually heading into the Spire.
+When they make the decision to head into the Spire they are called “runners” (see below).

+-  **Runners** - Are inbound orthrus who are about to dock in the main spire.
+They can be identified by their heading to one of the cardinal points in line with the spire portals at an altitude of about 6k, and making fine course corrections.
+Running orthrus will not trigger their shutdown or anti-Guardian fields when engaged, and can be rammed off course with sufficient mass and speed, to prevent them docking in the Spire.
+When rammed, their petals flash red, and their AI appears to interrupt for around 20 seconds.
+This gives CMDRs free time to do lots of damage.

+-  **Outbound** - These spawn from the portals on the main Spire, which will open and glow yellow when an outbound orthrus is about to exit.
+Outbound orthrus Will head to about 10km altitude and wake out of the site.
+They are hostile on sensors and will “proximity aggro” if they detect your ship, firing shutdown and anti-Guardian fields.
+Range and ship temperature are both factors in detection.

+All orthrus interceptors will, on engaging in combat, trigger an anti-Guardian field and a shutdown field, as well as try to climb to about 10k altitude and wake out.
+This includes runners after their AI resets.
+Orthrus can also  “panic shield”, re-shielding to 100%, when rapid burst damage is applied to their hull.
+Contrary to popular belief this is not related to lasering.

 ## Ship-based combat roles

 The general principle of ship-based combat is to destroy as many Orthrus as you can, as quickly as you can.
 This is best achieved in a wing with the capability to counter any of the potential threats on-site.
 This will include the following roles: